D.C.-area forecast: Cold today before another possible winter storm starting Wednesday night

 Today (Monday): Watch out for slick sidewalks and roads early this morning due to any wet areas that froze overnight.
 It’s a mostly sunny but blustery day, with highs only in the low 30s in our colder areas to the mid- to upper 30s in the city.
 Winds are from the northwest at 10 to 15 mph, with some gusts to 25 mph.
 Confidence: High

 Tonight: Clouds increase as a warm front moves into the region.
 That means temperatures only fall modestly overnight, from the mid-20s in our colder spots to around 30 downtown.
-We can’t rule out a little patchy light freezing rain or freezing drizzle in the predawn hours.
+We can’t rule out a little patchy, light freezing rain or freezing drizzle in the predawn hours.
 Confidence: Medium

 Follow us on Facebook, Twitter, and Instagram for the latest weather updates.
 Keep reading for the forecast through the weekend...

-Tomorrow (Tuesday): Any little freezing rain or drizzle changes to patchy light rain in the morning.
+Tomorrow (Tuesday): Any freezing rain or drizzle changes to patchy, light rain in the morning.
 Look out for slick spots if you’re out early.
 But temperatures quickly rise above freezing and push well into the 40s during the afternoon, when clouds may decrease some.
 Confidence: Medium

 Tomorrow night: Skies are partly to mostly cloudy and it’s cold.
 Lows range from 25 to 30.
 Confidence: Medium-High